-The Mitochondrial Donation Law Reform (Maeve's Law) Bill 2021 was introduced into the Parliament of Australia in March 2021.
-The Bill seeks to amend the PHCR and RIHE Acts to allow mitochondrial donation to be used in research and training activities and for human reproductive purposes.
-The NHMRC Licensing Committee is to be the licensing authority and will establish a licensing regime to support any changes to the legislation if enacted.
+The Mitochondrial Donation Law Reform (Maeve's Law) Act 2022 came into effect on 1 October 2022.
+The Act amends the PHCR and RIHE Acts to allow mitochondrial donation (an assisted reproductive technology technique that might help prevent certain rare mitochondrial diseases) to be used in research and training activities and for human reproductive purposes subject to the outcome of clinical trials.
+The NHMRC Licensing Committee is the responsible authority for the new mitochondrial donation licensing framework and will administer three new licences in the initial stage of implementation.